This is the second post of a series about asynchronous programming. The whole series tries to answer the simple question: "What is asynchrony?".

 From the OS point of view, cooperative multitasking is just one execution thread, but inside it the application switches between processing individual requests/commands.
 In terms of previous networking example, as soon as some data arrived, it reads them, parses the request, sents data to the database for example, and this is a blocking operation, but instead of waiting for the response from the database to come, it can start to process another request.
 It is called "cooperative" because all tasks/commands must cooperate for the entire scheduling scheme to work.
 They are interleaved with one another, but in a single thread of control, known as a cooperative scheduler, having its role reduced down to starting the processes and letting them return control back to it voluntarily.

 This is simpler than the threaded multitasking because the programmer always knows that when one task is executing, another task is not.
-Although in a single-processor system a threaded application will also execute in an interleaved pattern, but programmer using threads should still think of pitfalls of this approach, lest the application will work incorrectly when moved to a multi-processor system.
+Although in a single-processor system a threaded application will also execute in an interleaved pattern, a programmer using threads should still think of pitfalls of this approach, lest the application will work incorrectly when moved to a multi-processor system.
 But a single-threaded asynchronous system will always execute with interleaving, even on a multi-processor system.